-I am an abstract painter that lives and works in Toronto.
+Janna Watson (JW): I am an abstract painter who lives and works in Toronto.
 I graduated from OCAD in 2008 and soon after signed with Bau-Xi Gallery in Toronto & Vancouver.
-Since then, I have built relationships with my seven dealers across North America and abroad.

 My practise over the last 10 years has really been a process of self reflection.
 I am always looking to develop and challenge my techniques, and to understand the relationship of colour, as well as its relationship to the world.
 My foundation comes from spontaneity, intuition and materiality, and how these basic fundamentals explore the psychology of colour.

-I live with my cat named White Cat, my dog named Anouk, and my fiance Pamela.
+I live with my cat White Cat, my dog Anouk, and my fiancée Pamela.
 I own a rug design company, Studio Watson, that is dedicated to redefining interiors with hand-tufted floor pieces inspired by my favourite paintings.
 My greatest inspiration in life is colour.

 JW: I am inspired by the relationships that colours have to each other.
 Colour holds so much emotion and power.
 Some colours vibrate beside each other.
 Some colours balance each other.
 And some colours create tension.
 What I love about colour is that there are no rules.
 Nature gives us so many colours and it is so inspiring.
 You think about nature colours as being earthy, but then you see a sunset with fluorescent pinks and purples and yellows and the way lighting affects everything.
 It is constantly creating new moods and forever changing.
 I love how colour has the power to manipulate emotions like that.